Myths About Lenders Mortgage Insurance and Ways to Avoid It

 One of the most common myths about LMI is that it is a waste of money.
 Many people believe that they are better off saving up for a larger deposit instead of paying for LMI.
 While it is true that having a larger deposit can help you avoid LMI, it is not always possible for everyone.
 In some cases, paying for LMI can actually be a smart financial decision.
 For example, if you have a stable job and can comfortably make your mortgage payments, paying for LMI can help you get into the property market sooner and start building equity in your home.

-Related Article: What You Need to Know About Alternative Mortgage Lenders
+Related Article: Annual Mortgage Lenders Fair: Everything You Need to Know

 Myth #2: LMI Protects You